BEXIS2/Documents/Docs/Configuration.md

 >[!SETTING]
 >__Person E-Mail Attribute Name__ (_Settings -> Application Settings -> General_) (_default: Email_)

-To activate the linkage between between user email and a party email set _Use Person E-Mail Attribute Name_ to true and define the party party attribute.
-If one of the email addresses is changed the other is changed as well.
+To activate the linkage between a user email and a party email, set _Use Person E-Mail Attribute Name_ to true and define the party attribute.
+If one of the email addresses is changed, the other is changed as well.

 ### Owner of a dataset
 >[!SETTING]
 >__Party Relationship Type for Owner__ (_Settings -> Application Settings -> Administration_) (_default: Owner_)

 Define the party relationship type for the owner of a dataset.
 If this type is mapped to a metadata field, the selected user is automatically set as the owner of the dataset.
-Owner will also receive notifications about the dataset and requests.
+The owner will also receive notifications about the dataset and requests.

 ### Party Relationships

 >__Party Relationship Types for Account__ (_Settings -> Application Settings -> Administration_)

 The party relationship types are used to define the relationship between the user account and the party.
-Set defined types will be used in the registration form.
+The defined types will be used in the registration form.

 Example: